Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: DYNAMICS

 \section{DYNAMICS}

-The dynamics of a payload transported by multiple aerial robots is modeled by considering robot failures.
-Specifically, as shown in Fig. \ref{fig:target}, a configuration of eight single-rotor robots attached to a rectangular carrier is considered. consider a configuration in which eight robots with one rotor are attached to a rectangular carrier.
+The dynamics of a payload transported by multiple single-rotor robots is modeled considering robot failures.
+Specifically, as shown in Fig. \ref{fig:target}, consider a configuration in which eight robots having a single rotor each are attached to a rectangular carrier.
 The dynamics in the body frame can be approximated around a hovering condition \cite{c13_5} as